WobbuWoop13/csd-430/README.md

 - Executing SQL queries from Java
 - Rendering database-driven content in JSP

-➡️ *Introduces persistence and real data flow into the application.*

 ---

 ### 🔹 Module 7 – Full CRUD Web Application